Thomilist/dimensional-inventories/README.md

 # Dimensional Inventories

 A Minecraft Fabric mod for keeping separate inventories across pools of dimensions.
-Originally developed to add a separate creative world to a survival server using a custom dimension datapack (not included here).
+Originally developed to add a separate creative world to a survival server using a custom dimension datapack (example datapack attached to releases).

 ## Basic Functionality